digitalcredentials/docs/identity/design_decisions.md

 - A registrar will have a DID (or set of DIDs) for diplomas and transcripts
 - Other credential issuers throughout the university will have different DIDs for a variety of use cases, such as: online courses, course completion, competency- or skill-based credentials

 Specifically, a registrar may not want credentials issued for an individual course to have the same weight has official university transcripts or diplomas.
-This effort will be related to improvements on the Issuer Registry, discussed below.
+This effort will be related to improvements on the Issuer Registry.

-### Issuer registry

-A generalized issuer registry should address the following:
-- Clarify scope: is it affirming quality or association?
-- Clarify how it can be used along with well-known accreditation orgs, while not dictating functioning as part of accreditation orgs
-- It should enable inspection of a root of trust chain / capabilities?

 ## Other approaches we considered